wasmerio/wasmer.io/_posts/compiling-wasmer-to-webassembly.md

 And that, **is the same `wasmer` Rust crate but with the `js-default` feature turned on**, that's it!
-It is the same API than with the `sys-default` feature, except that there is no concept of engines, or compilers, because the WebAssembly modules handled by Wasmer are compiled and executed by a JavaScript engine.
+It is the same API than with the `sys-default` feature you already know and love.
+The main difference is that there is no concept of engines, or compilers, because the WebAssembly modules handled by Wasmer are compiled and executed by the host, i.e. the JavaScript engine that executes Wasmer.
+But there is big pros of using this approach, let's see them in details!

 The JavaScript engine can be a browser, Node.js or Deno, for the most popular use cases.